charbugs/emphasize/README.md

 #### What is Emphasize?

-* Emphasize is a browser extension for Chrome that provides serveral text analysis tools.
+* Emphasize is a browser extension for Chrome that provides **advanced text search tools**.
 These tools can be applied to any webpage that is loaded in the browser.
+As a result text sections of the webpage will be annotated. **Annotations** can comprise two things:

+    * Highlightings of text sections
+    * Comments that will be shown as little popups near the highlighted text sections

-As a result text sections of the webpage will be hightlighted and may be commented by little popups.
-For example such a tool may highlight technical terms in a webpage and provide a short explanation for each of these terms.
+* **For example** such a tool may highlight technical terms in a webpage and provide a short explanation for each of these terms.

 #### Emphasize is extensible